AskerzadeU/Airlines-Flights/README.md

 ---

-## Key Questions
+## Key Business Questions Addressed
 There are multiple questions given that we answered with Python :
-Q.1 What are the airlines in the dataset, accompanied by their frequencies?
-Q.2.
-Show Bar Graphs representing the Departure Time & Arrival Time.
-Q.3.
-Show Bar Graphs representing the Source City & Destination City.
-Q.4.
-Does price varies with airlines ?
+How do flight prices vary across different airlines?
-Q.5.
-Does ticket price change based on the departure time and arrival time?
+What is the impact of departure and arrival times on ticket prices?
-Q.6.
-How the price changes with change in Source and Destination?
-Q.7.
-How is the price affected when tickets are bought in just 1 or 2 days before departure?
+How do source and destination cities influence pricing?
+How does ticket price differ by class (Economy vs Business)?
+How do stops and booking time affect flight duration and price?
-Q.8.
-How does the ticket price vary between Economy and Business class?
+What is the expected price for a specific airline, route, and class?
-Q.9.
-What will be the Average Price of Vistara airline for a flight from Delhi to Hyderabad in Business Class ?

 ---